sebastiencs/icons-in-terminal/README.md

 $ ./print_icons.sh --names
 $ ./print_icons.sh --names | grep ANY_NAME
 ```
-To use icons in your terminal, do not copy-paste icons from the output of `print_icons.sh` but use variable.
-See [integrations](#integrations).
+To use icons in your terminal, **do not copy-paste icons** from the output of `print_icons.sh` but use their variable name: see [integrations](#integrations).
-When one of the font provided will be update and add new icons, some codepoints in `icons-in-terminal.ttf` will be changed.
-The variable won't.
+When one of the provided font will be updated and add new icons, some codepoints in `icons-in-terminal.ttf` will be changed, the variable names won't.

 ## Building

-If you want to add new font, there are a few dependencies to install:
+If you want to add new font, follow these instructions:

+There are a few dependencies to install:

 - Python 3
 - [fontforge (with python extension)](https://fontforge.github.io)

 You can add the name and path of your font to the file `config.json`.
-You should add it at the end of `config.json` to avoid to shift all codepoints of the others font.
 Each font can take parameters:
 - `start-from`: exclude all glyphes before the given codepoint.
 - `until`: exclude all glyphes at the given codepoint and after.